HMPNK/CSA2.6/README.md

  conda_root_directory_usually_homedir : has to be replaced with the correct location.

 # Default parameters
-CSA default parameters are currently tweaked for Pacbio RSII and ONT reads (30-60X) We have found that SEQUEL reads behave quite different, here adding custom parameters for WTDBG2 helps: -l "-p 0 -k 15 -L5000 -A" .
+CSA default parameters are currently tweaked for Pacbio RSII and ONT reads (30-60X, N50 readlength 10-30 kbp) We have found that some SEQUEL datasets behave quite different, here adding custom parameters for WTDBG2 will helps: -l "-p 0 -k 15 -L5000 -A" .

+ULtra long read assembly may be improved by increeasing read length cut-off and alignment length cut-off:
+For example: -l "-L 70000 --aln-min-length 25000 --keep-multiple-alignment-parts 1 -A" , for a dataset with readlength N50 of 70 kbp.

 # TEST RUN ON YEAST OXFORD NANOPORE dataset:
 ```sh